NicolaDM/MAPLE/README.md

 Option --supportFor0Branches will make SPRTA also evaluate the support of 0-length branches, and therefore in particular the placement of all samples.
 Expect slightly longer runtime when using this option.

-At the moment SPRTA is not compatible with parallelization, it is not therefore possible to use options --SPRTA and --numCores in the same MAPLE run.

 ### Accounting for lineage abundance